khaicybers/MbBank/README.md

 ## Donations

-If you think this is helpful for you, you can give me a cup of coffee via bank account: 0974163549 - MB - TRAN DINH TUYEN or MoMo wallet: 0347959824
+If you think this is helpful for you, you can give me a cup of coffee via bank account: 0347959824 - MB - PHAN DUY KHAI or MoMo wallet: 0347959824

 ## License